NickMcConnell/AngbandPlus/IRONBAND-README.txt

 identified when you first see them.
 If you wield a pseudo-identified weapon or armor, you get to see its plusses (though not any special powers it may have).
-Melee weapons with slays and brands give you different hit messages so can be easily recognied.
+Melee weapons with slays and brands give you different hit messages so can be easily recognised.

 10. On the other hand, cursed items now pseudo-ID as 'good' and terrible items as 'excellent' or 'special'.
 So watch out as pseudo-ID